nineteen17/Microservice-E-Commerce-App/README.md

 ## Features

-- User authentication and authorization
+- User authentication and authorization.
+(JWT Auth and Refresh Tokens)
 - Product listing and search
 - Shopping cart and order management
 - Payment processing with Stripe